Marcel2408/express-socket-io-boilerplate/README.md

 ### Database
 When you run the command, you will be prompted to enter what kind of database you will be working with.

 This will generate an example structure for you to work with.

 **If you choose PostgreSQL, go to .env and update your username and password.**

-**If you do not have the database already created then the server will not run** **Whenever you're running the server or tests, make sure you have an open connection to the DB**
+**If you do not have the database already created then the server will not run**

+**Whenever you're running the server or tests, make sure you have an open connection to the DB**

 ### Scripts
 The database works with environment variables, depending whether you are in production, development or testing.

-If you're on Windows, and get
+If you're on Windows, and get the following error:

 ```bash
 'NODE_ENV' is not recognized as an internal or external command, operable program or batch file
 ```